goshefali/ShefaliG_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rf7adFBhlLM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My first step was to create my own bend sensor by attaching a piece of velostat (pressure-resistance material) in between two pieces of neoprene (fabric) sewn with conductive thread to create a pressure sensor.
+My first step was to create my bend sensor by attaching a piece of velostat (pressure-resistance material) in between two pieces of neoprene (fabric) sewn with conductive thread to create a pressure sensor.
 The more pressure was applied to the sensor, the lower the resistance became.
 However, the range of resistance changed often, so calibrating the resistance to match the bend angle was too time-consuming.
 Because of this, I changed the sensor to a flex sensor where its resistance increases as it bends.
 To measure the resistance of the bend sensor, I created a circuit with a static resistor and the flex sensor, which is a variable resistor.
 By measuring the voltage between a known resistance and the unknown resistance, I was able to find the resistance of the flex sensor.
 Next, I translated the amount of resistance to the angle of bend of the resistor.
 I recorded how the resistance varied when bending, and I was able to determine how much change in the resistance correlated with the bend of the sensor.
 This step was relatively simple due to how the resistance remained stable and consistent when compared to the sensor that I previously made.
 My next step was to add a buzzer to go off when the bend of the resistor went past a certain angle.
 After doing some research, it seems like the bend of the knee should not go past 90, so I set my buzzer to alert the user of that.
 However, I am planning to do more research on the proper form of the knee to adjust my program.